I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 Extensive reference was made to the need for access to the single market.
 My right hon.
 Friend Prime Minister made clear today that we would pursue a bold and ambitious free trade agreement with the European Union.
 She said that we were not seeking membership of the single market, but the greatest possible access to it through a new, comprehensive, bold agreement.
 It is important to Scotland, Wales, Northern Ireland and England for us to ensure that we take full advantage of the economic opportunities that we enjoy today.

 There has also been considerable discussion about devolution.
 As my right hon.
-Friend the Prime Minister reiterated, it is important that a Joint Ministerial Committee on EU Negotiations has been established so that Ministers from each of the UK’s devolved Administrations can contribute to the process of planning our departure from the EU.
+Friend the Prime Minister reiterated, it is important that a Joint Ministerial Committee on EU negotiations has been established so that Ministers from each of the UK’s devolved Administrations can contribute to the process of planning our departure from the EU.
 As has already been mentioned, we have received a paper from the Scottish Government, and we look forward to receiving another from the Welsh Government.
 Both papers will be considered, but I think it important to stress that our guiding principle must be to ensure that as we leave the EU, no new barriers to living and doing business within our own Union are created.
-That means maintaining the necessary common standards and frameworks for our own domestic market, empowering the UK as an open, trading nation to strike the best trade deals around the world and protect the common resources of our islands.
+That means maintaining the necessary common standards and frameworks for our own domestic market, and empowering the UK as an open, trading nation to strike the best trade deals around the world and protect the common resources of our islands.
 The Prime Minister has made absolutely plain that as we do that, no decisions currently taken by the devolved Administrations will be removed from them.
 It is very clear that there will be no power grab.

 The subject of migrant workers was also raised today.
 As we draw up our plans to leave the EU, we are harnessing industry’s knowledge and experience, and ensuring that its voice is heard.
 As my right hon.
 Friend the Secretary of State said at the Oxford farming conference, access to labour is an important part of our discussions, and we are committed to working with the industry to ensure that it has the right people with the right skills.